peterken674/quotes/README.md

 ## Known Bugs
 - The submit button does not automatically close the new quote form.
-- The upvote/downvote buttons don't change color to indicate user has voted.
 - The time past calculation is based on UTC time.

 ## Build